sungsoo/sungsoo.github.io/_posts/2014-03-23-using-avro-in-mapreduce-jobs-with-java.md

 <a name="Avro-String-vs-CharSequence-vs-Utf8"></a>

-## Avro: String vs CharSequence vs Utf8
+## Avro - String vs CharSequence vs Utf8

 One caveat when using Avro in Java (or Scala, ...) is that you may create a new Avro-backed object with a `java.lang.String` parameter (e.g. the username in the Avro schema we use in our examples), but as you convert your data